samuelgoto/proposal-named-parameters/README.md

 # Use cases

-## Long parameters list
+## Legacy Web APIs

-The most immediate application of named parameter is with web APIs that have evolved, humm, lets say, organically.
+The most immediate application of named parameter is with web APIs that were created prior to destructuring parameters and options.
 So, for example, we could make ```Date.UTC``` more ergonomic by exposing named parameters:

 ```javascript
 // Signature: